3rd January - DRUNK DRIVER.

 Eventually the Drill Hall was burnt out in suspicious circumstances.

 After standing empty for a long time a fine building was turned into an eyesore of cheap flats, presently called Marlborough Court.

 In the process a wonderful piece of Skelton History, the large carved plaque above the main entrance was destroyed.

-It can just be seen in the photograph above, which like the ones below show the building at a later date closer to the time of the Second World War.]
+It can be seen in the photograph above.
+The photographs below show the building at a later date, closer to the time of the Second World War.]

 The Drill Hall.